Insurance Times asks experts about challenges brokers face and what can be done to mitigate evolving threats

 There are an aggregation of challenges for brokers that come down to delivering profitable returns, while staying on top of industry requirements and ever-evolving client needs.

-While there’s likely to be no brand-new risks that brokers will need to advise on in H2 2024, there will be an escalation of existing trends.
-These include more sophisticated criminal activity, growth in litigation from business and individuals and the uncertainty of a looming general election and geopolitical tensions that affect international trade.
+While there’s likely to be no brand new risks that brokers will need to advise on in H2 2024, there will be an escalation of existing trends.
+These include more sophisticated criminal activity, growth in litigation from businesses and individuals and the uncertainty of a looming general election and geopolitical tensions that affect international trade.

 Brokers themselves are recalibrating to the FCA’s new approach to regulation with increased reporting requirements.

 The biggest risk amongst all of this for brokers is being left behind when competitors evolve.
-Joining a larger organisation or a network mitigates against navigating everything in isolation by tapping into central support, expertise and a trusted confidante.
+Joining a larger organisation or a network mitigates against having to navigate everything in isolation by tapping into central support, expertise and a trusted confidante.
 With the right team behind them, these challenges quickly become opportunities for brokers to thrive.

 473_tim_q